CYSTIC FIBROSIS AWARENESS

 Today, the Foundation is focused on developing lifesaving new therapies for larger numbers of people with CF and pursuing daring, new opportunities to one day develop a lifelong cure.

-Linkin has a routine he must do EVERY DAY of his life.
-When he wakes up, the
+The boys have a routine they must do EVERY DAY.
+When they wake up, the

 first things we do are breathing treatments.
-While he is young, we do what I call
+When they were young, we did what I call

 the "poundings".
-For his first year, we "pound" on his back and chest to help loosen
+For the first year, we "pound" on their back and chest to help loosen

-the mucus in his lungs to keep them clear.
-He does an inhaler for medication (like
+the mucus in the lungs to keep them clear.
+They also use an inhaler for medication (like

 an asthma bottle), a nebulizer with medication and, of course the "cup" for loosening

 the mucus.
-As he gets older, he gets a vest.
-The machine he uses to loosen the
+As they get older, around 1 year, they use a vest.
+The machine they use to

 life a gazillion times easier for the parents and child.
 And we know that it does a